suits-25/suits-25.github.io/localtransport.md

 ## Local Transport
-All local transport in Copenhagen can be used with the same ticket; i.e. the same ticket works for metros, buses, S-train (local), and regional trains on the rute.
+All local transport in Copenhagen can be used with the same ticket; i.e. the same ticket works for metros, buses, S-train (local), and regional trains on the route.

+You _must_ always have a valid ticket before boarding public transport.
+Expect for busses (cach only), you cannot buy a ticket on the transport.
+If you don't have a valid ticket your will be fined 750 DKK.

+There are regular checks, especially on the routes to and from the airport.

 ### Zones
 Copenhagen is separated into zones.
 The price of a ticket is calculated based on the most zones you are away form your departure zone.
 Hence, not on the total number of zones you travel